Christopher J. Davidson, MD

 Monday–Friday: 9 a.m.–5 p.m.

 A symmetrical face is very important to most of us.
 A chiseled, refined look can go a long way.
-Men and women visit Dr. Christopher Davidson for chin implant surgery from the Greater Boston area, including Wellesley, Framingham, and Natick, for a variety of personal reasons.
+Men and women visit Dr. Christopher Davidson for chin implant surgery from Wellesley, Framingham, Natick, and the western suburbs of Boston as well as Providence, RI; southern New Hampshire; and southern Vermont for a variety of personal reasons.
 A chin implant, also known as mentoplasty, helps to balance the face and may be performed in conjunction with other facial procedures or as a part of facial reconstructive surgery.
 The chin may be enlarged and reshaped either by implant enhancement or reduced and refined by bone reduction surgery.
 Chin augmentation may be recommended to a patient who has undergone nose surgery so that better facial proportion may be achieved.

 The purpose of the chin implant may influence insurance coverage.
 Chin reshaping performed exclusively for improving personal appearance is generally not covered by insurance.
 However, if the procedure is performed as a reconstructive process after trauma, genetic deformity, or orthognathic surgery, it may be covered by insurance.